Thao Ma

 Brigadier general Thao Ma (1931–1973) was a Laotian military and political figure of the Laotian Civil War and the Vietnam War (aka Second Indochina War).
 Thao Ma began his military career as a paratrooper in the French Union Army, when France administered the Kingdom of Laos.
 He switched to aviation, first as a transport pilot, then as a fighter-bomber pilot.
 From 1959 to 1966, Thao Ma was the commander of the Royal Lao Air Force (RLAF), and was noted for his charisma and aggressiveness.
 However, his dedication to soldierly virtues put him at odds with other Laotian generals who were involved in the drug trade.
 As a result, he made three futile attempts to seize control of the Laotian military and the Royal Lao Government.
 During the last of these attempted coups, in 1973, he was executed without trial at the age of 42.

 Early life

-Thao Ma Manosith was born in 1931 at Salavan in the French Protectorate of Laos, of mixed Laotian and Vietnamese heritage.
+Thao Ma Manosith was born in 1931 at Salavan, in the French Protectorate of Laos, of mixed Laotian and Vietnamese heritage.
 He became a Laotian patriot, initially opposed to any foreign intervention in Laos.
-His views changed as he became involved in the battle for Laotian independence.
+His views changed as he became involved in the battle for the Laotian independence.